Achille Variati

-Achille Variati (Vicenza, 19 January 1953) is an Italian politician and former Mayor of Vicenza.
+Achille Variati (born 19 January 1953) is an Italian politician who served as a member of the European Parliament from 2022 to 2024.

+Political career

-A long-time member of Christian Democracy, he was elected to the municipal council of Vicenza in 1980 and then re-elected in 1985 and 1990, when he became city Mayor.
-After the disbandment of Christian Democracy, he joined the Italian People's Party and later Democracy is Freedom – The Daisy and the Democratic Party.
+A long-time member of Christian Democracy, he was elected to the municipal council of Vicenza in 1980 and then re-elected in 1985 and 1990, when he became mayor of Vicenza.
+After the disbandment of Christian Democracy, he joined the Italian People's Party and later The Daisy and the Democratic Party.

-Elected to the Regional Council of Veneto in 1995, 2000 and 2005, he was President of the group of the Democratic Party since the beginning of 2007, almost eight months before the party was founded.
-He was elected Mayor of Vicenza in 2008 and re-elected in 2013.
+Elected to the Regional Council of Veneto in 1995, 2000 and 2005, he was president of the group of the Democratic Party since the beginning of 2007, almost eight months before the party was founded.
+He was elected again mayor of Vicenza in 2008 and re-elected in 2013.
+In 2014, he became president of the Province of Vicenza.

+In 2019, Variati was appointed undersecretary of State for the Ministry of the Interior.